The Print Out

 Whole Package: INR 5,000/-

-Amol Patil, CONA, Gagan Singh, Poonam Jain, Rujuta Rao, Thukral & Tagra
+Amol Patil, Gagan Singh, Poonam Jain, Rujuta Rao, Thukral & Tagra

 A series of printable art packages to experience at home.
-Delivered to your inbox fresh each week.
+Delivered fresh to your inbox.

 The Print Out is a series of commissioned artworks, to print out and experience at home.
-The Print Out contains 6 ‘packets’ of work each prepared by the artists, which can be downloaded, printed and physically engaged with.
+It contains 5 ‘packets’ of work each prepared by the artists, which can be downloaded, printed and physically engaged with.

 Each packet contains several pages of work along with a set of instructions, which invite you to touch, tear, draw, crush, fold, share, save or perform your Print Outs.